Local Campaign Website Promotion

-Prominently include your campaign website domain name in EVERY print piece distributed by your local campaign — flyers, press releases, posters, yard signs, buttons, banners, TV and radio ads, and anything else related to your campaign.
-Always let the media know that this additional material is available on your campaign website.
+Prominently include your campaign website domain name in EVERY print piece distributed by your local campaign – flyers, press releases, posters, yard signs, buttons, banners, TV and radio ads, and anything else related to your campaign.
+Always let the media know that this additional material is available on your online campaign press kit.
 (Odds are, they will use it!)

 By starting your site early, you can accumulate more e-mail addresses from your supporters and voters.
 Using the mail list to keep in regular (but not TOO frequent) contact helps get your word out and keeps supporters informed.
 Always provide a link back to your campaign website, and suggest that the recipient forward your newsletter e-mail to others.

-Website links make up the Internet.
 Reciprocal linking is often used by small to midsized websites as an inexpensive way to increase visitor traffic and link popularity with search engines.
-(You DID submit your website to the search engines, didn’t you?)
+(You DID create a Google account for your campaign, didn’t you?)
+If a newspaper writes an article about you, make sure the reporter knows your website address.
+When the article is published, do a short writeup about the article on your site blog and link out to it.

 Are there local or regional web sites that would agree to link to your site?
 What about other local candidates from your own party?
 Ask other groups campaigning for similar causes to put a link from their website to yours, and offer to do the same for them.
 Reciprocate links, and you can both benefit from the cross-traffic and bring exposure to others interested in similar issues.